 Register at the Local Elections Office

 Forms filled out at a local elections office are typically processed as soon as possible, so long as the voter registration deadline has not passed.
 State voter registration deadlines range from 30 days before an election to the day of the election.
-Contact NCSL’s elections team for a chart outlining voter registration deadlines.
+Visit NCSL's Voter Registration Deadlines webpage for a chart of each state's deadlines.

 Staff in the local elections office input the information into the statewide voter registration database and conduct any checks that are required by state law.
 These may include verifying the applicant’s information against the motor vehicle database and, depending on the state’s felon enfranchisement laws, the state's law enforcement records.
 Once the applicant is registered, the local office sends out a voter registration card or confirmation that the applicant is now a registered voter.

 Register at the Department of Motor Vehicles